 When will I get possession of my property?

-In the same announcement, the Government also confirmed that evictions will not be enforced by bailiffs in areas of local lockdown even after the date for possession under any possession order has passed except in cases involving extreme anti-social behaviour, extreme rent arrears or where someone is living the property illegally.
+Due to the extension of these measures, the Government has confirmed that evictions may not be enforced by bailiffs even after the date for possession under any possession order has passed except in cases involving extreme anti-social behaviour, extreme rent arrears or where someone is living the property illegally.